chalk/ansi-styles/readme.md

 ## Advanced usage

-By default you get a map of styles, but the styles are also available as groups.
+By default, you get a map of styles, but the styles are also available as groups.
 They are non-enumerable so they don't show up unless you access them explicitly.
 This makes it easier to expose only a subset in a higher-level module.

 - `style.modifier`
 - `style.color`